Adapting To The Latest Technology Trends For Your Business Adapting To The Latest Technology Trends For Your Business

 There are more options for software and new technology out there than you can shake a stick at, so it may be overwhelming to try to upgrade everything at once.
 If you’re wondering where to start, these tech essentials will benefit virtually any small business.

 2. Mobile Payments: First it was cash, then it was credit cards, and now it’s time to start accepting mobile payments.
-Apple Pay, Google Pay, and other mobile payment options make payment and email invoicing literally as easy as the push of a button.
+Apple Pay, Google Pay, Zelle, PayPal, Venmo and other mobile payment options make payment and invoicing literally as easy as the push of a button.
 Your customers like the convenience and you’ll like the automatic recordkeeping.

 3. Smart Devices: A smartphone or tablet can be used for information, direction, collecting payment, inventory, billing, timekeeping, and more, all on the go.
 You can use it to check your emails and keep track of the data your business is generating, no matter where you are.
 You need a smart device to manage your business.

-4. Cybersecurity: Verizon reported that 63,000 data breaches impacted the world’s biggest companies last year and small companies are just as vulnerable.
+4. Cybersecurity: There are tens of thousands of data breaches impacting the world’s biggest companies every year and small companies are just as vulnerable.
 Point-of-sale theft (digital theft from stolen credit card numbers) is a common concern for customers, as is theft of their personal information.
 Cybersecurity systems and programs can protect your customers’ identities and finances and build trust.
 If you deal with particularly sensitive information, it may be worthwhile to hire an expert to come in and make sure your programs and computers are as secure as possible.

 5. Social Media Apps: Social media apps and platforms are free for users, so you have resources at your fingertips to find, communicate with, and market to customers.
 Here’s a primer on how to use social media for your small business.
 Most social media platforms are intuitive and user-friendly, so they’re an easy way for you to reach out to your customers.